o-grady/call-of-cthulhu/howard-ratner.md

 ### Ecounters with Strange Entities

 * When I was around 20 years of age, I was brought to a social gathering at a villa upstate by my parents.
 They wanted me to prevent me from doing opium while they were away.
 While there, after doing some opium, I wandered to a secluded part of property where I heard noises.
 A gentleman there told me to leave, but I stuck past.
 What I witnessed haunts me to this day.
 A devilish ritual -- writhing limbs and masks made out to resemble terrible beasts.
 It was here where I encountered something otherworldly, a deep horror that I cannot put to words.
-I was never caught, but I soon distanced myself from my familie's social circles as I followed my research into the occult.
+I was never caught, but I soon distanced myself from my family's social circles as I followed my research into the occult.

 ## Gear and Possessions